dunzeng/FedAWARE/README.md

 - Please see utils.py FedAWARE_Projector class for our implementation details.

-- Leave a issue if you have any question.
+- Leave an issue if you have any questions.

 ## Reference